HED 130: Contemporary Health Issues

 Students may purchase their books online through a used book vendor or by visiting COM's online bookstore or students may buy the books at the COM campus.
 Please purchase the edition listed as quizzes and assignments are linked to this edition.
 This is not a course where you can get by without reading the assigned text.
 Be sure to purchase the Brief, 8th edition.
 Reading assignments will begin immediately so you should purchase the textbook before the start of the class.

 What To Do When You First Access The Course Online

 For technical help with Moodle, send an email to MoodleHelp@marin.edu.
 Please include your name and a contact number.
 Take some time to familiarize yourself with these helpful pages on the Distance Education page on the COM website:

 Finally, there is an important note that you should read and heed at the top right of your Moodle home screen: "Closing this browser does not end your session.
 In order to end a session you must click on Logout (top right side of browser window).
 If you do not log out, your session will remain active.
 The next person to use this computer will have full access to your account."

 I hope this information clears up any concerns or questions you may have.
-If you have others, please email me.
+If you have others, please email me and include HED 130 in the subject line.
 I look forward to guiding you on your journey to better health and hope to make the online experience a rewarding adventure.